 While the shapes may not change much, the real eye-catcher is their design.
 Each Cat/Pickle’s design is actually fully screen-printed which makes it very smooth to touch.
 The only embroidery used is for their eyes, mouth/nose (if any) and their tiny arms and legs (if any) but since it’s such a small percentage of the actual plush, it still leaves most of it just feeling soft and smooth in your hand.
 The Pickles especially are great for this as the only embroidery they have are for their eyes so they’re even smoother.

 On the downside, and I know part of this is due to the pandemic, the release schedule is a bit hard to follow.
 Picking a random part of the checklist, one thing you’ll learn very quickly is it’s not in order.
-For example, Key West Cat who is #32 was actually part of Series 2!
-Meanwhile, some of Series 1 were The Great Catsby (22), Majicat (44), and Angelicat (111).
-There’s even ones like Bandit (36) and Bubbles (57) who had been announced for the newest late Summer/Early Fall was part of the “Purple Wave” which is slowly arriving in stores.
+For example, Key West Cat who is #32 was actually a late release of Series 1.
+Meanwhile, some of the first releases of Series 1 were The Great Catsby (22), Majicat (44), and Angelicat (111).
+There’s even ones like Bandit (36) and Bubbles (57) who had been announced for the newest late Summer/Early Fall was part of the “Purple Wave” (Series 2) which is slowly arriving in stores.
 There’s even some on the sheet we hadn’t seen anything of yet and even the opposite where some we’ve seen/heard of have yet to be added to the sheet or may only be on the sheet some people got in the UK.

 It can feel somewhat confusing because there’s no real order to it.
 With so many right off the bat and many people who want to collect them all, one of the questions I’ve seen asked the most is clarification on who’s out and if they are out, how to get them.